filippetroviccc/layerzero-setup-vnets/README.md

 # LayerZero OFT Local Setup (Initial Scaffold)

-This repository sets up a minimal local environment to experiment with Omnichain Fungible Tokens (OFTs) using official LayerZero OFTV2 contracts and the official `LZEndpointMock`.
+This repository sets up a local environment to experiment with Omnichain Fungible Tokens (OFTs) using OFTV2 and a gated LayerZero endpoint mock that requires a Verifier + Executor, per the PRD.

 ## Layout